babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: That's if your browserslist never changes.
 The other one is if your browserslist does change or if you're doing bundles that support different grades of browser support.

-A product or program manager might give you that browser support matrix and you'd have like A,B, and C grades of support if you're doing multiple bundles.
+**Jason**: A product or program manager might give you that browser support matrix and you'd have like A,B, and C grades of support if you're doing multiple bundles.
 Your lowest common denominators for each of those bundles may shift, but you're always going to have one.

-And that's where we get into sort of the mechanics of how preset-env works.
+**Jason**: And that's where we get into sort of the mechanics of how preset-env works.
 It is backed by browser compatibility data, but it would be somewhat unruly to take thousands of compat tests with names that test specific details of each syntax feature and match them up with a corresponding set of a thousand Babel transforms the transform those exact syntax features.
 Cause like you can imagine..

 **Henry**: Every line in your code is associated with some test or something.